Skip to main content

 4. Allow the oil to sit for 5 to 10 minutes.

-Some people prefer not to rinse the rosemary oil off, and that’s OK, too.
-In fact, in one study participants who used a hair wrap after rosemary oil application had better results.
+Some people prefer not to rinse the rosemary oil off, and that’s OK.
+In one study, participants who used a hair wrap after applying rosemary oil had better results.
 The hair wrap may have helped the scalp absorb the oil.

-But keep in mind, it’s possible to develop a sensitivity to rosemary oil or another ingredient in your product over time.
+Keep in mind, it’s possible to develop sensitivity over time.
 Stop using rosemary oil if you notice any new scalp irritation or redness.

 What are the side effects of rosemary oil for hair growth?